Criterion-based Heterogeneous Collaborative Filtering for Multi-behavior Implicit Recommendation: Experiments

-We first compare multiple decorated functions $g(x) = x , g(x)= x^2, g(x)= e^x -1$ in Eq.11.
+We first compare multiple decorated functions $g(x) = x , g(x)= x^2, g(x)= e^x -1$ in Equation \ref{equ:CHCF}.
 Here we append one of the three decorated functions to assess which one can achieve better performance.
-From Figure \ref{fig:g}, we find that compared to the other methods, the last two always achieve better results.
-As we know, $g(x)=x^2$ and $g(x)= e^x -1$ is convex, which leads to a larger gradient in SGD optimization process if the interaction score breaks the criterion seriously.
-This is consistent with our analysis in the last section.
-Furthermore, $g(x)= x^2 $ outperforms $g(x)= e^x -1 $ slightly.
-The reason may be that $g(x)= e^x -1 $ over-magnifies the gradients for some interaction scores.
-For computational efficiency, we set the decorated function to $g(x)= x^2$ as default in this paper.
+From Fig. \ref{fig:g}, we find that compared to the other methods, the last two always achieve better results.
+As we know, $g(x)=x^2$ and $g(x)= e^x -1$ are convex, which leads to a larger gradient in SGD optimization process if the interaction score breaks the criterion seriously.
+This is consistent with our analysis in the last section. {Furthermore, although $g(x)= e^x -1 $ is not a low-order decorated function, it still has a similar performance to $g(x)= x^2 $ in our implementation.
+Perhaps the reason is that when the preference score is bounded mostly in practice, $g(x)= e^x -1 $ can still meet the condition of the low-order decorated function.} For computational efficiency, we set the decorated function to $g(x)= x^2$ as default in this paper.